finopsfoundation/framework/framework/personas.md

   </div>
   <div class="p-4">
     <h2 class="mt-0">Business/Product Owner</h2>
-    <p>Business and Product Owner team members, such as Director of Cloud Optimization, Cloud Analyst, Business Operations Manager.</p>
+    <p>These participants are usually Business and Product Owner team members, such as a Director of Cloud Optimization, Cloud Analyst, or Business Operations Manager.</p>
   </div>
 </div>